scaleway/terraform-provider-scaleway/docs/resources/mnq_queue.md

   ~ `content_based_deduplication` - (Optional) Specifies whether to enable content-based deduplication.
 Defaults to `false`.
   ~ `receive_wait_time_seconds` - (Optional) The number of seconds to wait for a message to arrive in the queue before returning.
 Must be between 0 and 20.
 Defaults to 0.
   ~ `visibility_timeout_seconds` - (Optional) The number of seconds a message is hidden from other consumers.
 Must be between 0 and 43_200.
 Defaults to 30.
+  ~ For more information about the SQS limitations, see [the documentation](https://www.scaleway.com/en/developers/api/messaging-and-queuing/#technical-limitations).

 * `nats` - (Optional) The NATS attributes of the queue.
 Conflicts with `sqs`.
   ~ `endpoint` - (Optional) The endpoint of the NATS queue.
 Can contain a {region} placeholder.
 Defaults to `nats://nats.mnq.{region}.scw.cloud:4222`.